ashutoshmjain/gita/src/mathuraChap11.md

 ## Research and notes:

 [^fib]: The Fibonacci numbers were first described in Indian mathematics, as early as 200 BC in work by `Pingala` on enumerating possible patterns of Sanskrit poetry formed from syllables of two lengths.
 They are named after the Italian mathematician Leonardo of Pisa, also known as Fibonacci, who introduced the sequence to Western European mathematics in his 1202 book `Liber Abaci`.

----

-[^pigeon]: A wooden high tower , tall enough to see at least a mile upstream in the river.
-The tower also served as the collection and dispatch point for the pigeons.